miccoli/pyownet/docs/protocol.rst

 willing to grant a persistent connection, the protocol requires a fall-back towards a non persistent connection.

-Corrispondingly two different proxy object classes are implemented:
+Correspondingly two different proxy object classes are implemented:
 *non-persistent* and *persistent*.

 * *Non-persistent* proxy objects are thread-safe, in the sense that